-The Subir & Malini Chowdhury Center for Bangladesh Studies, established in 2013 with a generous gift from the Subir and Malini Chowdhury Foundation, and housed under the Institute for South Asia Studies at the University of California at Berkeley, champions the study of Bangladesh’s cultures, peoples and history.
+The Subir & Malini Chowdhury Center for Bangladesh Studies, established in December 2013, and officially inaugurated on March 30, 2015, with a generous gift from the Subir and Malini Chowdhury Foundation.
+The Center is housed under the Institute for South Asia Studies at the University of California at Berkeley and it champions the study of Bangladesh’s cultures, peoples and history.
 The first of its kind in the US, the Center’s mission is to create an innovative model combining research, scholarships, the promotion of art and culture, and the building of ties between institutions in Bangladesh and the University.

 The pioneering force behind the Center is Subir Chowdhury.
 Mr. Chowdhury, originally from Chittagong and trained as an engineer, is a renowned business consultant, author of many books, and is one of the world’s leading management gurus particularly known for his emphasis on quality.